cliosight/cliosight_templates/json_examples/survey/README.md

    ``` sql
    select * from survey;
    ```
-8. Charts for detailed analysis
+8. Charts for detailed visual analysis